 In 2018 our founder, mum-of-two Laura, decided it must be possible to design a range of genuinely eco-friendly nappies and wipes that didn't mean compromising on performance or quality.

-Less than 2 years later Mama Bamboo was voted 'Best Performance Disposable Nappy Range' by Mother & Baby, and had scooped a “Best Wet Wipes” MadeForMums award.
+Less than 2 years later Mama Bamboo was voted 'Best Performance Disposable Nappy Range' by Mother & Baby, and had scooped a “Best Wet Wipes” award from MadeForMums.
 In both awards, every other product shortlisted was made from plastics.

 11 billion (mostly plastic) wipes are thrown away every year in the UK.
 There are lots of alternatives, here's why we believe our bamboo wipes are the best, for both baby and the planet.